smbeiragh/sanam/README.md

-Loops and conditional statement are not for everyday use. theses features are useful in complex codes like libraries and framework. we should limit use of them as much as possible. keep readability and simplicity in mind, Reading 10 selectors is much simpler than reading a loop, but writing a loop to generate 100 selectors is resunable, alghough before doing this we should think why we need 100 selectors may be we're doing something wrong.
+Loops and conditional statement are not for everyday use. theses features are useful in complex codes like libraries and framework. we should limit use of them as much as possible. keep readability and simplicity in mind, Reading 10 selectors is much simpler than reading a loop, but writing a loop to generate 100 selectors is rational, although before doing this we should think why we need 100 selectors may be we're doing something wrong.

 ## Mixins
 Mixins are similar to partials in templating languages.
 Mixins are powerful enough to take care about Mixins abuse.
-Try not to write complex mixins, keep them small and simple. over using mixins can inceress stylesheet size because every single call of a mixin is equal to repeat all the mixin code in compiled css.
-Use css classes as reusable units instead of mixins when ever is it possiable and resonable for you, it's not about zero or one, you should keep a balance and choose when use mixins vs classes
+Try not to write complex mixins, keep them small and simple. over using mixins can increase stylesheet size because every single call of a mixin is equal to repeat all the mixin code in compiled css.
+Use css classes as reusable units instead of mixins when ever is it possible and reasonable for you, it's not about zero or one, you should keep a balance and choose when use mixins vs classes

 ## Extend
 Extending in preprocessors is a powerful feature an very promising, but also has many problems.

-Sanam strongly recommands to avoid using extend, it has more pain than gain.
+Sanam strongly recommends to avoid using extend, it has more pain than gain.

 1. Extending is not easy to read and understand, extending is invisible as Hugo Giraudel [explains](http://www.sitepoint.com/avoid-sass-extend/).
 2. Extending output is not so predictable in teamwork or when extending from libraries and frameworks
 3. Extending output is less readable
 4. Extending can result in unusual large selectors
-5. Extending doesn’t work across media queries
+5. Extending doesn't work across media queries
-6. Extending doesn’t necessarily help file weight
+6. Extending doesn't necessarily help file weight

 Hugo Giraudel explained it well on [this post](http://www.sitepoint.com/avoid-sass-extend/).